-We were awake, I stuck my head outside.
+We were already awake, so I stuck my head outside.

-It was a really nice morning, so Badger and I laced up our sneakers and hit the road.
+It was a really nice morning, so Badger and I laced up our sneakers and headed out.

 I think around 8:30 in the morning in spring is the best time to take a walk.

-There’s very little traffic, even with the school being right there.
+There’s very little traffic, even with the school right there.

-It’s not yet hot, but not so chilly you can’t stand being outside.
+It’s not hot yet, but it’s also not so chilly you can’t stand being outside.

 It’s about half a mile from home, so a mile there and back.